 Micheal Morris wondered aloud about why Phil Wilson took this unpleasant job of running TxDOT.
 I’m pretty sure that TxDOT hired him at a salary that dwarfed what was paid for the last TxDOT director – who by the way happened to be an engineer with a PE license.
 But no amount of money can compensate for the pain of being the top target to complain to – and about – for transportation.
 With the economy where it is, and with funding for transportation as messed up as it is, the job of running TxDOT basically sucks.
 It must be even more challenging now that there are fewer engineers in the trenches to oversee the complex and demanding transportation needs of one of the largest states in the nation.

-“People should be outraged,” says Micheal Morris, who is a really nice guy and who I happen to like at lot.
+“People should be outraged,” says Michael Morris, who is a nice guy and a person I respect.
 He is old school and has a nice face.
 He says that we are not taking steps to support the areas of Texas that are bringing in the top three revenue producing endeavors in the State.
-He says that he hopes someday that Washington will do a better job of funding transportation.
+Morris hopes someday that Washington will do a better job of funding transportation.
 But with the current situation as it is, he is a realist: local regions will build infrastructure however they can.
 Morris refers to a layered approach to funding which translates to making many deals with whatever devils will help to pay for construction.

-It’s like beating a dead horse to bring this up again.
-And again.
-The U.S. used to pay its way on roads up front by taxing gasoline.
-It was a perfectly good funding mechanism, but now we need a new one.
-What will it be?
+It’s like beating a dead horse to bring this up, again and again.
+The U.S. used to pay its way on roads maintenance up front with a gasoline tax.
+It was a funding mechanism based on charging those who use the roads the most, but no one will raise that tax.
+If we need a new funding mechanism, what should it be?

 Morris makes a lot of sense.
 He uses terms like engineering design standards.
-And I like that.
-I like that better than the management terms earnestly used by Mr. Wilson — or his 12-step reference to “the insanity of doing the same things over and over while expecting different results.”
+I like type of language better than the management buzzwords earnestly used by Mr. Wilson — or his 12-step reference to “the insanity of doing the same things over and over while expecting different results.”
 Is he unconsciously making a reference to our American addiction to driving cars solo down roads to nowhere?